Liquid Markup

 Hello {{ 'now' | date: "%Y %h" }}

 A filter is a Ruby method that takes one or more parameters and returns a value.
-Parameters are passed to filters by position: the first parameter is the expression preceding the pipe character, and additional parameters can be passed using the name: arg1, arg2
+Parameters are passed to filters by position: the first parameter is the expression preceding the vertical bar character, and additional parameters can be passed using the name: arg1, arg2

 append